COVID-19 Antibody (AZD7442) Description

 COVID-19 Antibody (AZD7442) History

-In a Nature publication, the LAABs were shown in pre-clinical experiments to block the binding of the SARS-CoV-2 virus to host cells and protect against infection in cell and animal models of disease.
+In a Nature publication in July 2020, LAABs were shown in pre-clinical experiments to block the binding of the SARS-CoV-2 virus to host cells and protect against infection in cell and animal models of disease.

 On December 25, 2020, Dr. Houlihan of UCL Infection & Immunity said: “We know that this antibody combination can neutralize the virus, so we hope to find that giving this treatment via injection can lead to immediate protection against the development of Covid-19 in people who have been exposed – when it would be too late to offer a vaccine.”